 Appendix 1.
 Relevant to Part 1

-- Appendix 1 presents examples of AI systems and specific use examples, examples of patterns of AI business actors, examples of benefits of AI for each industry / business operation, and risks taking actual cases as examples. - Appendix 1 leads to a deeper understanding of the content of this guideline through these.
+- Appendix 1 provides a detailed explanation of the premises related to AI and AI's benefits and risks - Appendix 1 leads to a deeper understanding of the content of this guideline through these. explanations.

 A. Preconditions for Al